 When traveling with your family, you get to spend the whole day (and night) with your children.
 You do sightseeing together, you go hiking, you have picnics together, you often even sleep in the same room with them… They love it!
 You do too, sometimes… They will never forget the experience.
 And neither will you!

-8. You can relax – they’re with you
+8. You can relax – the kids are with you

 It’s better to have your kids with you than to spend half of your vacation feeling guilty or worrying about them.